malindakpt/lastfm/README.md

 ## This project is not fully completed due to time limitations.
-- Not all the features in the assesment documentation are implemented
+- Not all the features in the assesment documentation are completed
 - Unit tests needs to be added
 - UI enhancements needs to be done
 - Some code refactorings needs to be done